rzownir/fusefs/README.txt

     A "hello world" file system equivalent to the one demonstrated on fuse.sourceforge.org is just 20 lines of code!

-    FuseFS is *NOT* a full implementation of the FUSE api. rufse is designed for that.
+    FuseFS is *NOT* a full implementation of the FUSE api. rfuse is designed for that.